agao0224/agao0224.github.io/_posts/2023-12-10-semesterproject.md

 <br>

-<strong>Now, what is the average minutes per game for the top 10 players in each decade?</strong>
+<strong>3.
+Now, what is the average minutes per game for the top 10 players in each decade?</strong>

 <br>